 How long does migration from Heroku take?

-Most Django apps migrate in 1–2 hours.
-The process involves creating an Appliku application, syncing environment variables, deploying to a staging subdomain, verifying the app works, then switching DNS.
+Most Django apps migrate in 1–2 hours self-serve, or in a single screen-share session if you use our done-with-you migration on a paid plan.
 Since Appliku uses Heroku-compatible buildpacks and Procfile format, no code changes are typically required.

 What's the difference between Appliku and Dokku?

-Both are BYOS platforms that run on your server.
+Both run on your own server.
 Dokku is open-source software you install and maintain yourself.
 When it breaks, you fix it.
-Appliku is a managed service with a hosted dashboard, automated SSL, built-in monitoring, and commercial support.
-Appliku costs $10–30/month for the subscription; Dokku is free but costs engineering time to maintain.
+Appliku is a managed service with a hosted dashboard, automated SSL, built-in monitoring, and direct support: we manage the server and the platform for you.
+See Appliku vs Dokku.

 Start Saving Today